-One of our first family trips this summer was to find Fun Things to do while Driving the Florida Keys.
-We packed our bags, loaded up our vehicle, and set out to find food and adventures along the islands.
+One of our first family trips this summer was to find fun Things To Do In FL Keys.
+We packed our bags, loaded up our vehicle, and set out to find food and adventures while driving the Keys.

 Earlier this summer we decided to take a big week long family vacation.
 Our kids love cruising, so we booked one that had four stops in the Western Caribbean.
 Four days before the boat was to set sail, we found out that the boat had to have maintenance, and the itinerary had changed to two ports.